ClarkeRemy/MM2_Structuring_Code/structuring_code/structuring_code_03_Set_Ops.md

 The MGU is a substitution set that if applied to either argument will result in the same value.

-Let's examine some example arguments and results
+Let's examine some example arguments and results.
 ```
 unify : (1 2) (1 2)
 MGU   : {}